sarisabban/SinfNet/README.md

 If you want to develop your own dataset follow these steps:

 1. Collect images containing your objects.
 Even though the network can process different image formats, it is best to stick with the .jpg image format.
-2. In the Label.py script add the labels (classes) of each item the list in line 64 and save the file.
-3. Make a directory called dataset and within it in make the following directories: Images, BBox_Annotations, Annotations, and Check.
+2. Make a directory called dataset and within it in make the following directories: Images, BBox_Annotations, Annotations, and Check.
 You should have the following structure:

 *./dataset/Annotations*

-*./dataset/Images*
+*./dataset/Train*

 *./dataset/Test*

+*./dataset/Valid*

 *./dataset/BBox_Test*